 You have just 24 hours.
 Paris?
 Land's End? or Newcastle?

 Each RIDE 24 event is unique, all 3 test stamina & determination.
 Up to 300 riders set out, fully supported, with 7 stages of 40/45 miles - signed all the way, pace riders, mechanics, medics, rest stops with food & hospitality.
 RIDE 24 events are not races, they're endurance challenges at their best & exhilarating weekends to remember!
 Visit the Ride 24 website for more information.

 Create Your Own Cycling Challenge

-You can also create your own cycling challenge like Daniel Harland's Cambridge to Brighton ride, Simon Dickinson's cycle to Paris, and Sebastian Cunningham, the super seven year-old who completed 100 miles of cycling for NASS.
+You can also create your own cycling challenge like Sebastian Cunningham (right) the super seven year-old who completed 100 miles of cycling for NASS.

 Whatever you choose to do, hop on your bike for NASS - we know you'll be wheely great!

 Give yourself plenty of time to get prepared.
 You'll also want to give yourself enough time to for any fundraising you'd like to do.
 If you're riding in the UK, do also consider any equipment you might need to protect yourself from the elements - waterproof clothing, overshoes, stronger tyres etc.

 Get road/off-road ready

 Staying safe is your top priority, so have a look at your equipment!
 Make sure your bike has recently been serviced and you have what you need to fix any minor mishaps.